-After posting my review for Wholesome Chow’s Vegan Cake [Cupcake] Mixes, I had some requests for the berry whipped topping that I used on the lavender ones.
+After posting my review for Wholesome Chow’s Vegan Cake Mixes, I had some requests for the berry whipped topping that I used on the lavender cupcakes that I made.
 Since the recipe is ridiculously easy, versatile, and scrumptious … I thought it was time to share.

 It comes out light and relatively firm like whipped topping, but with a richer flavor … kind of a whipped frosting / topping hybrid, if you will.
 It’s perfect for a pretty purple cupcake topping or to frost a cake.
 You can also go seasonal with it, mixing up the jams you use to create colorful springtime and Easter toppings!

 This berry whipped topping is adapted from the even more versatile Whipped Coconut Cream recipe from my book, Go Dairy Free: The Guide and Cookbook.
 Like some of my more indulgent recipes, this one uses coconut cream as an alternative to dairy cream.
 Coconut cream is merely the cream that comes to the surface on a can of regular old coconut milk.
 All you have to do is refrigerate a can of coconut milk overnight,, open it up, and scoop out the thick cream on top.
 As for the leftover coconut milk or water, simply use it as a light coconut milk in recipes or blend into a smoothie!